 61-827 Poznań

-you can also write an e-mail, briefly describe your case and provide your contact details so that we can contact you back:
+You can also write an email, briefly describe your case and provide your information so that we can contact you:

 konsultacje@migrant.poznan.pl